-Officials identify Billings woman killed before car crash

-BILLINGS, Mont.
-(AP) - Yellowstone County officials have released the name of a Billings woman who investigators say was beaten to death before her body was found in a crashed sport utility vehicle driven by her husband.
+Billings man suspected of killing wife dies in jail

+Linder tells KULR-TV that a detention officer making routine security checks found Daniel Scheihing, 70, unconscious in his cell.
+Efforts to revive him were unsuccessful.
+His death appears to be a suicide, Linder said.
+Yellowstone County officers are investigating.

-The body of Celia Scheihing, 72, was found in the crash Tuesday afternoon near Billings, Coroner Rich Hoffman said.
+Scheihing was arrested Wednesday on suspicion of deliberate homicide and tampering with evidence in the death of Celia Scheihing, 72.
+Her body was found in the crashed vehicle Tuesday near Billings, Coroner Rich Hoffman said.

 An autopsy determined she was already dead when the SUV crashed into a power pole and that she likely died earlier Tuesday, police Lt.
 Brandon Wooley said in a statement.

-Scheihing’s husband was arrested Wednesday on suspicion of deliberate homicide and tampering with evidence.
-He has not yet appeared in court.

 Sign up for Daily Newsletters